National Trends selling a business in 2019: What they mean to you

 - Does the business require any federal or state licenses and if so, are these transferable to the buyer?

-The above provides a summary of a set of fats you must determine for yourself.
+The above provides a summary of a set of facts you must determine for yourself.
 Again, your business is unique including the way you own and operate it.
 A buyer will want to know the above information and much more to decide if buying your business is right for them.

 Here is a link to an article about the sale of businesses in 2018 and specifically Northern California.